karl-hajjar/wide-networks/README.md

 the class ModelConfig is here so that one only has to set the yaml config file properly and then the attributes are correctly populated in BaseModel via the class ModelConfig.

-The code for abc-parameterizations can be found in *pytorch/abc_params*.
+The code for abc-parameterizations ([Yang & Hu 2021](https://arxiv.org/pdf/2011.14522.pdf)) can be found in *pytorch/abc_params*.
 There, we define the base class for abc-parameterizations, mainly setting the layer, init and lr scales from the values of *a,b,c*, as well as defining the initial parameters through Gaussians of appropriate variance depending on the value of *b* and the activation function.
 All that is architecture specific (fully-connected, conv, residual, etc) is left out of this base class and has to be implemented in the _build_model() method of the child